Skilled Worker Visa

 4. Peer Review route (Standard)

 It is a non-sponsored visa, however routes 1 and 3 (see above) require an 'HR Statement of Guarantee' letter to be provided by the employer.
-Where the Human Resources team assesses that a role which is being recruited for is likely to meet the criteria for a Global Talent visa, support with the letter will be provided to enable the applicant to apply for an endorsement.
+Where the People Team assesses that a role which is being recruited for is likely to meet the criteria for a Global Talent visa, support with the letter will be provided to enable the applicant to apply for an endorsement.

 The application process consists of two separate stages: